What are Cytokines?

 The term cytokine is a general term – there are other special types of cytokines such as:

-Inflammatory abnormalities are seen in a wide range of human disease, including certain autoimmune disease.
+Inflammatory abnormalities are seen in a wide range of human disease, including acute urticaria and chronic urticaria.
 Cytokines are regulators of our body’s response to infection, immune response, inflammation and trauma.
 Proinflammatory cytokines are those that worsen inflammation and promote it.

 We have two main groups of inflammatory cytokines.